 Here are four very basic steps for creating organizational structure:

 One: Evaluate the surface problems.
-Just as we noticed the leaks, evaluate the leaks in your business.
+Just as we noticed the leaks, evaluate the leaks in your business where the vital actions continually get postponed.

 Two: Tear off layers to uncover areas beneath the surface that aren’t connecting with the main plan or mission.
-This may take changing personnel or revising job descriptions.
+This will require being honest with yourself about issues you have perhaps been secretly avoiding.
+The result may mean changing personnel or revising job descriptions.

 Three: Re-evaluate your master plan.
-Re-writing is a common principle in writing books and songs and is extremely valuable in most areas of business structure as people, projects and events grow.
+Re-writing is a common principle in writing books and songs.
+It is also extremely necessary in most areas of business planning and structure development as people, projects and events grow and evolve.

 Four: Start building!
 If you don’t start, you’ll never finish!